 What Is a Financial Instrument?

-Generally Accepted Accounting Principles (GAAP) defines a financial instrument as cash, evidence of an ownership interest in a company or other entity, or a contract.
+Generally Accepted Accounting Principles (GAAP) defines a financial instrument as cash; evidence of an ownership interest in a company or other entity; or a contract.
+A financial instrument confers either a right or an obligation to the holder of the instrument, and is an asset that can be created, modified, traded, or settled.

-Broadly speaking, when it comes to investing, financial instruments can include stocks, equity interests, options, forward or futures contracts, and derivatives.
-Investors can trade these instruments on a public exchange.
-The New York Stock Exchange (NYSE) is an example of a spot market in which investors can trade financial instruments for immediate delivery.
+Investors can trade financial instruments on a public exchange.
+The New York Stock Exchange (NYSE) is an example of a spot market in which investors can trade equity instruments for immediate delivery.

 Financial Instrument vs Security